hellafolk/hellafolk.github.io/obs_vs_md.md

 CarbonTracker, also produced by NOAA, is a three-dimensional atmospheric transport model constrained by observations, and provides CO₂ fields at higher spatial resolution.
 Several studies have used CarbonTracker output to provide atmospheric boundary conditions for flux calculations, with the expectation that its spatial structure better represents real atmospheric conditions than a zonally averaged product.

 Work by Takahashi et al. (2009) established the climatological picture of air–sea CO₂ exchange and identified the tropical Pacific as a major source region.
-More recently, Landschützer et al. (2024) emphasized the importance of integrating high-quality atmospheric observations with surface ocean measurements to better constrain air–sea CO₂ fluxes.
+More recently, Wanninkhof et al. (2019) emphasized the importance of integrating high-quality atmospheric observations with surface ocean measurements to better constrain air–sea CO₂ fluxes.
 Building on this foundation, my previous semester’s project deployed a Picarro analyzer—a cavity ring-down spectrometer known for its high precision and stability (Rella et al., 2015), directly within this under-observed region.

 ---